WA Maritime Museum

 Bookings can be made at the front desk at the Maritime Museum or by calling 1300 134 081.
 Bookings are advised as tours are subject to availability.
 Please call ahead if you have a larger group or are concerned about weather conditions.

 Individual tickets for the submarine tour or joint tickets with the Maritime Museum are available.

 The tour includes climbing 9 meter high scaffolding stairs, steeply inclined ladders and bending through narrow hatchways, a reasonable level of fitness, freedom from significant injuries, and the ability to climb independently (without walking aids) is required.

-Please see the Submarine Access Policy and the Submarine tour FAQs.
+Please see the Conditions of Entry and the Submarine HMAS Ovens FAQs.

-For safety reasons, children under the age of five are not permitted to participate on the submarine tour.
+For safety reasons, children must be over the age of five and at least 100cm tall to participate on the submarine tour.

-Note: tours can be canceled because of severe weather conditions (eg. high winds, thunderstorms or high temperatures) - tickets will be refunded in such events.
+Note: tours can be cancelled because of severe weather conditions (eg. high winds, thunderstorms or high temperatures) - tickets will be refunded in such events.

 Volunteering: if you are interested in volunteering as a tour guide, find out how on the get involved page of this website.